-A series of widely-shared photos show the effects that the Fukushima Nuclear DIsaster had on marine life.
+A series of photos show the direct effects the nuclear disaster had on marine life.

 In February 2016, a series of photos purportedly showing the ill effects that the Fukushima nuclear disaster had on marine life was widely shared on social media.
 A popular Facebook post, which appeared to be a rewrite of an article published by web site Superstation95 in October 2015, reported that North Americans were eating seafood filled with “cancerous tumors”:

 Americans and Canadians have been eating radioactive fish filled with bloody, cancerous tumors, as a result of contamination with radiation in the Pacific ocean from the Fukushima nuclear disaster in Japan.

 While the Daiichi meltdowns and subsequent radiation releases did have a major effect on aquatic life, these photos do not illustrate those effects.
 For instance, the lead photo of the article, purportedly showing the “bloody” and “cancerous” tumors caused by nuclear radiation, was actually taken in 2004, years before the Fukushima disaster started leaking radiation into the sea:

 Superstation 95 touted these images as undeniable proof of Fukushima’s effect on seafood:

 The government and the nuclear power industry claim we have nothing to worry about.
 When you see the photos below, you may want decide for yourself if they’re telling the truth.